sophimail/webadmin/INSTALLATION.md

 Modify file: config/app.php

 - Default Datasource: DB: a0001 on localhost.
-The default database for administrative information such as server locations, administrators and domain attributes.
+The default administrative database for server locations, administrators and domain attributes.

 - DB1 remote Datasource, it is the actual email server database scheme (according to PostfixAdmin scheme).
 This can be a remote database on different location.